kolinkrewinkel/CSPrograms/README.md

 **Installation and Usage**

 To download the tools, a disk is required to be attached to your main device.
+Additionally, you'll need the HTTP API to be enabled.
 Once you have on, run:

 `pastebin get 0FJ5QR7V installer`